IBMDecisionOptimization/do-ws-js/README.md

   },
 ```

-To use the back end functions, extend your node.js app doing, for example with the dods part.
+To use the back end functions, extend the express router of your node.js app doing, for example with the scenario componetn of the dods part.
 ```
 var router = express.Router();              // get an instance of the express Router var dods = require('do-ws-js/dods');